-DCLs - PART THREE: ALLOCATING, BUDGETING, AND SPENDING DCL REVENUE revenue is shown in the 2003-05 Capital Plan, the first prepared with City-Wide DCL revenue available.
+DCLs - PART THREE: ALLOCATING, BUDGETING, AND SPENDING DCL REVENUE

+The previous two sections addressed how much revenue is generated by DCLs and from what types of development.
+This section addresses how DCL revenue is spent.
+The significance of DCL revenue is shown in the 2003-05 Capital Plan, the first prepared with City-Wide DCL revenue available.
 The General portion of the Plan saw an increase of 13% due to the inclusion of DCL revenue.
 At the Interim DCL rates, the average annual expected revenue is \$5 million.
 At the increased DCL rates, recommended in earlier sections of this report, average annual expected revenue would be \$10 million.
 The following discussion is divided into three sections: allocation of DCL revenue; types of facilities eligible to use DCL revenue; and budgeting and spending.